College of Law

 This is an eight-week pre-law orientation and screening program which many students take as a condition of their admission to law school under a special admissions category for Aboriginal students.
 Unconditionally admitted Aboriginal students are also encouraged to participate in the Program to get the advantage of course credit and skill development.
 The Program introduces students to the process, substance and demands of the first year of law school, with particular emphasis on the skills required to succeed in law school.
 Successful students receive credit for first-year Property at the University of Saskatchewan and at other law schools dependent on individual law school policies.

-In order to be considered for admission to the Program, a student must have successfully completed two years of academic work at a recognized university or its equivalent.
+To be considered for admission to the Program, Aboriginal students must have successfully completed two years of academic work at a recognized university or its equivalent.
 This requirement is flexible.
 An applicant who lacks this requirement but who, by reason of maturity and experience, possesses the potential and ability to successfully complete a law program, may be considered for admission.

 For further information on the Program of Legal Studies for Native People contact: